Luis Robert Player Props: White Sox vs. Mets

 Luis Robert At The Plate

-- Robert leads Chicago with 98 hits and a team-best slugging percentage of .570.
+- Robert has 99 hits to go with a slugging percentage of .575, both of which are best among Chicago hitters this season.

-- He ranks 39th in batting average, 78th in on base percentage, and fourth in slugging among qualifying hitters in MLB action.
+- He ranks 39th in batting average, 78th in on base percentage, and third in slugging among the qualified batters in MLB action.

+- Robert is batting .333 with two homers during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.